dsairam17/supermarket/README.md

 # supermarket
-Complete Supermarket application using java
+Complete Supermarket application using Java and MySql